Ayushkanodia11/Social-Media-Website/README.md

 # Social-Media-Website
-A MERN based Social media site.
+A MERN based website that provides several features like posting, commenting, following and profile features.

 ## **PROBLEM STATEMENT**